dafyddcrosby/docs.daveops.net/books/the_art_of_computer_virus_research_and_defense_by_peter_szor.md

----
-title: The Art of Computer Virus Research and Defense by Peter Szor
+# The Art of Computer Virus Research and Defense by Peter Szor
----

 Von Neumann machine - no difference between code + data